 Heading to Las Vegas soon?
 Skip the overpriced tourist traps!

-I’ve been to Vegas many times…it isn’t just all about buying!
-Las Vegas has some of the absolute best free visual spectacles, reality TV filming locations, and hidden museum showcases in the world.
+I’ve been to Vegas many times… it isn’t just all about spending money!
+Las Vegas has some of the absolute best free visual spectacles, reality TV filming locations, hidden museum showcases, and secret souvenirs in the world.
+You just gotta know where to look!

-⚙️ Reality TV Shops & Awesome Car Collections
+🎬 Reality TV Shops & Awesome Car Collections

 1. Welder Up Shop